lcs-twu/AuthServicesExample/README.md

 This project was created as a starting point for use in projects authored by my own students.

-I am no expert when it comes to authentication services or even programming with SwiftUI, which remains a very young framework.
+I am not an expert when it comes to authentication services, and possess intermediate-level knowledge, at best, of how to use the SwiftUI framework.

 Any errors contained within this project are my own.
 I welcome feedback, but please note that this project is provided without any guarantee of fitness for any particular purpose.
 See LICENSE.txt for further details.

-*– Russell Gordon, April 2021*
+*– Russell Gordon, May 2023*

 ## Acknowledgements